(All artworks are copyright)

 During her creation she comes into contact with her spiritual guides, as in a trance state, then works quickly and safely without changing a single stroke.

-There are many examples that we can cite about Sempé’s work, which confirms that she is one of the few, if not unique, female artists born in Cuba that expresses herself in the geometric, abstract and mystical language.
+There are many examples that we can cite about Sempé’s work, which confirms that she is one of the few, if not unique, female artists that expresses herself in the geometric, abstract and mystical language.